-Informational meetings: These are easier to plan.
-Informational meetings are called for when a group has to be informed about recent developments.
+95% MATCHING BLOCK 22/31 SA Managerial Communication 2.docx (D114477897) be informed about recent developments.
 The convener passes on the information to the group and does most of the talking.
-Such meetings also offer scope for two-way communication, which enables the convener to get feedback from the group.

-Problem-solving meetings: Problem-solving meetings are attended by fewer people - those who are concerned with the problem at hand.
-Only those people who can make a difference to the current situation participate in such meetings.
+Such meetings also 87% MATCHING BLOCK 23/31 SA Managerial Communication 2.docx (D114477897) solving meet ings: Problem-solving meetings are attend led by convener to get feedback from the group.
+Problem- fewer people - those who are concerned with the nce to the current situation participate in such meetings.
 Problem-solving meetings usually focus on arriving at a decision - changing existing procedures, adopting a new system, generating new ideas and so on.
 Change-facilitating meetings: The leader has to design such meetings carefully.
-For instance, in the case discussed earlier, if the company has to persuade its employees to accept the new home loan scheme, the convener must explain to the employees the benefits of the new scheme, limitations of the old scheme, if any, the issues in the change process, etc. The convener must be able to anticipate the objections and the types of questions that could be raised during the meeting.
-All these issues must be carefully considered during the planning process.
+For instance, in the case discussed earlier, if the company has to 70% MATCHING BLOCK 24/31 SA Managerial Communication 2.docx (D114477897) persuade its employees to accept the new home loan scheme, the convener must explain to the employees the benefits of the new scheme, limitations of the old scheme, if

+Block 1: Non-Verbal, Oral, and Group Communications any, the issues in the change process, etc.

-- 6. Your team has made a new proposal to the management.
+85% MATCHING BLOCK 25/31 SA Managerial Communication 2.docx (D114477897) er must be able to anticipate the objecti these issues must be carefully considere the types of questions that could be raised during the glanning process.
+Check Your Progress - 3 6.
+Your team has made a new proposal to the management.
 The management objected to some aspects of your proposal.
 Your team meets to clear the management's objections.
-This type of meeting is an example of

-- a.
-Informative meeting

-- b.
-Change-facilitating meeting

-- c.
-Problem-solving meeting

-- d.
-Management meeting

-- e.
-Informational meeting

-Having decided on the type of meeting to be called, the convener has to decide on the following points before commencing a meeting.
+This type of meeting is an example of a.
+Informative meeting b.
+Change-facilitating meeting c.
+Problem-solving meeting d.
+Management meeting e.
+Informational meeting Having decided on the type of meeting to be called, the convener has to decide on the following points before commencing a meeting.
 Prepare a list of participants.

-The participants are decided by the nature of the meeting.
-A large number of people are invited to informational meetings.
+91% MATCHING BLOCK 26/31 SA Managerial Communication 2.docx (D114477897) The participants are decided by the nature of the meeting.
+A large number of people are invited to informatio onal meetings.
+Usually, all people belong ging to a department or an organization participate.
+Problem-solving to informational meetings.
 Usually, all people belonging to a department or an organization participate.
 Problem-solving meetings are attended by a fewer number of people and these are generally the influential ones in an organization with the expertise and the capacity to take a decision.

-Venue for the meeting
+Venue for

-The location of a meeting is usually decided by custom or availability of space.
+87% MATCHING BLOCK 27/31 SA Managerial Communication 2.docx (D114477897) the meeting The location of a meeting is usually decided by custom or availability of space.

 Physical surroundings have been observed to have an impact on people's behavior.

-The seating arrangements can also have a bearing on the results of a meeting.
+100% MATCHING BLOCK 28/31 SA Managerial Communication 2.docx (D114477897) The seating arrangements can also have a bearing on the results of a meeting.

 The theater style and the schoolroom style are suitable for large groups that are meeting to obtain information.
 The leader does much of the talking and participation is limited.
 The banquet style allows members to see each other and the T-formation brings participants closer together, though the focus is still on the leaders.
 These arrangements can be used for meetings designed to facilitate change.
+101